- Role and training of critical care professionals in deceased donation

 - Declaration adopted by the Committee on Social Affairs, Health and Sustainable Development of the PACE

-Organ shortages, or lack of access to a deceased donor programme, have encouraged organ trafficking and human trafficking for the purpose of organ removal, often involving patients seeking to receive an organ transplant abroad.
-Patients who have received an organ transplant abroad either through proper travel for transplantation or through transplant tourism, typically return to their country of origin shortly after the procedure to receive post-transplantation care.
+Organ shortages, or lack of access to a deceased donor programme, have encouraged trafficking in human beings for the purpose of organ removal (HTOR) and trafficking in human organs (THO), often involving patients seeking to receive an organ transplant abroad.
+Patients who have received an organ transplant abroad either through proper travel for transplantation or through unethical transplant tourism, typically return to their country of origin shortly after the procedure to receive post-transplantation care.

 In response, the Committee of Ministers of the Council of Europe has recently adopted Resolution CM/Res(2017)2 which aims at protecting all patients who have received an organ transplant, regardless of the circumstances in which it was obtained, and to safeguard public health by recommending that all patients undergoing organ transplantation are systematically registered in national transplant records.